xor9237/brazil_ecommerce/README.md

 import reverse_geocoder as rg
 ```

-### 1. If they open the offline store, which states of cities should they target first?
+### 1. Where are the cities and the states with the most revenues?

 Read each files individually and create dataframes